AcoustiClip Stud Wall System – Stud Wall Kit

 Why choose the AcoustiClip Stud Wall Soundproofing Kit

-- Installation: Suitable for competent DIYers
+- Installation: Suitable for competent DIY enthusiasts

-- Cost: Approx. £54 per sqm (based on a 10sqm wall)
+- Cost: Approximately £54 per sqm (based on a 10sqm wall)

 Upgrade Stud Walls with Reliable Acoustic Isolation